clickbar/laravel-magellan/README.md

 - [x] GeoJson Generator & Parser
 - [x] Eloquent Model Trait
 - [x] Command to automatically add the PostGIS trait to models
-- [x] Auto transform on insert with different projection
 - [x] GeoJson Request Validation Rule
 - [x] Transforms Geometry for Form Requests
 - [x] Exposes nearly all PostGIS functions as typed functions that can be used in select, where, orderBy, groupBy, having, from